 - The GhostBed is a good value mattress.

-Read the full GhostBed mattress review
+Read the full GhostBed mattress review.

-If you want a firm mattress, but you want to avoid chemicals, the Awara could be right for you.
+If you want a firm mattress, but you want to avoid potentially harmful chemicals, the Awara could be right for you.
 The Awara features all-natural Dunlop latex over supportive coils.
 The Dunlop latex is sustainably sourced and does not contain harmful chemicals.

 Heavier people should also feel properly supported on the Awara mattress.
 The Dunlop latex and coils should be able to handle a good amount of weight.
 Even heavier stomach sleepers should feel right at home on the Awara.

-So, those who want a firm mattress that is all-natural, eco-friendly, and free of harmful chemicals should definitely take a look at the Awara mattress.
+Those who want a firm mattress that is all-natural, eco-friendly, and free of harmful chemicals should definitely take a look at the Awara mattress.

 What Makes The Awara Stand Out?

 - It is all-natural and does not contain harmful chemicals.

 - The Awara is firm and a good match for back and stomach sleepers.